naquad/bomber/README.md

 # Usage

-Just run the executable on the destination host:
+Run the executable on the destination host:
 ```
-$ ./bomber
+$ ./bomber # or w/o path: bomber
 ```

 If the resource consumption is more than you can spare then you can tweak some limits: